The Early History of Cochlear Implants and MED-EL

 Groundbreaking Hearing Technology

-There were some very special aspects to the design of the Hochmair’s first cochlear implant:
+There were some very special aspects of the design of the Hochmairs’ first cochlear implant:

 The electrode array also used a special design pioneered by the Hochmairs: wave-shaped wires.
-These wires were inside of the electrode array and allowed the electrode array to be really flexible so it could softly fit inside of the cochlea, which is about the size of a pea.
-These special wires also help to provide Structure Preservation, which means preserving the delicate nerves that are inside the cochlea.
+These wires were inside the electrode array and allowed the electrode array to be really flexible so it could softly fit inside the cochlea, which is about the size of a pea.
+These special wires also help to provide structure preservation, which means not damaging the delicate nerves inside the cochlea.

-This first cochlear implant, like all others at the time, helped the recipients to hear sound but understanding speech was still difficult and at the very least required the recipient to watch the speaker and lip-read closely.
+This first cochlear implant, like all others at the time, helped the recipients hear sound, but understanding speech was still difficult and, at the very least, required the recipient to watch the speaker and lip-read closely.

 Understanding Speech With a Cochlear Implant